Home Start Here Conditions Specialists Recovery FAQ Resources

 Show up consistently over time

 Most support floods in the first two weeks.
-The 3–6 month window — when emotional recovery is hardest — is often when support has dried up.
-Check in.
+The 3–6 month window — when recovery is hardest — is often when it dries up.
 Keep showing up.
-The long game matters.

 Medical Disclaimer: The content on this page is for informational and educational purposes only and does not constitute medical or mental health advice.
 If you are experiencing a mental health crisis, please call or text 988 or contact Postpartum Support International at 1-800-944-4773.
 Always consult your healthcare provider regarding your individual recovery.